Hudson Wasp

-The Hudson Wasp is an automobile built and marketed by the Hudson Motor Car Company of Detroit, Michigan, from the 1952 through the 1956 model years.
-After Hudson merged with Nash Motors, the Wasp was then built by American Motors Corporation in Kenosha, Wisconsin, and marketed under its Hudson marque for model years 1955 and 1956.
+The Hudson Wasp is an automobile built and marketed by the Hudson Motor Car Company of Detroit, Michigan, from 1952 through the 1956 model years.
+After Hudson merged with Nash Motors, the Wasp was then built by American Motors Corporation (AMC) in Kenosha, Wisconsin, and marketed under its Hudson marque for model years 1955 and 1956.

-Two distinct model year generations can classify the Hudson Wasp: from 1952 until 1954, when it used Hudson's existing short-wheelbase platform, and in 1955 and 1956, when it was built on the full-sized Nash platform.
-The two generations resulted in fundamentally different vehicles because of their platform design, engine options, and body styles.
-The second generation also received unique styling for their two model years.
+Two distinct generations of the Hudson Wasp can be identified: from 1952 to 1954, when it used Hudson's existing short-wheelbase platform, and in 1955 and 1956, when it was built on the full-sized Nash platform.
+The two generations differed in their platform designs, engine options, and body styles.
+The second generation also received unique styling for each of its two model years.

 First generation

 1952

 The Wasp (Series 58) was introduced by Hudson for the 1952 model year as an upgraded version of the Hudson Pacemaker, replacing the Hudson Super Custom models from 1951.
-The Wasp was available in two- and four-door sedan, convertible, and a 2-door hardtop designated the Hollywood.
-The new models were promoted as a "lower-priced running mate" to the Hudson Hornet.
+The Wasp was available as a two- and four-door sedan, a convertible, and a two-door hardtop, designated the Hollywood.
+The new models were shorter than the Hudson Hornet, and positioned as a "lower-priced running mate" to follow the sales success of the 1951 Hornet.

-The Wasp was built on Hudson's shorter 119 in wheelbase, using the company's unitized, "Monobilt" step-down chassis design with an overall length of 202.5 in.
-Hudson's unitized structure used a perimeter frame, providing a rigid structure, low center of gravity, and side-impact protection for passengers, including a box-section steel girder outside the rear wheels.
+The Wasp featured the unitized, "Monobilt" step-down chassis design with a 119 in wheelbase and overall 202.5 in length.
+The structure used a perimeter frame, providing a rigid structure, low center of gravity, and side-impact protection for passengers, including a box-section steel girder outside the rear wheels.
+The Wasp's wheelbase was same as the lower-priced Pacemaker, 5 in shorter than the Hornet, but the exterior trim and interior appointments like on the top-level Hornet.

-Standard features for 1952 included the Wasp model name on the front fenders, which began the full-length stainless steel body side molding, illuminated medallion in the front grille, rear bumper guard that houses the license plate and a concealed light, a carpeted trunk with an upright-mounted spare tire, a 30-hour mechanical clock on the dashboard, illuminated ignition switch keyway, an interior finished in tan cord upholstery with red and brown wide and narrow stripes as well as hand grips, ash receiver, robe cord, and a large magazine pocket for rear seat passengers.
+Standard features for 1952 included the model name on the front fenders, which began the full-length stainless steel body side molding, illuminated medallion in the front grille, rear bumper guard for the license plate and concealed light, a carpeted trunk with an upright-mounted spare tire, a 30-hour mechanical clock on the dashboard, illuminated ignition switch keyway, and the interior featuring tan cord upholstery with red and brown wide and narrow stripes as well as hand grips, ash tray, robe cord, and a large magazine pocket for rear seat passengers.

+The Wasp's engine was the 262 CID L-head I6 rated at 127 hp that was also used in the Hudson Commodore.
+Manual transmission was standard with overdrive optional, or the Hydramatic transmission from General Motors.